-Student-Professor Communication
+Student-Instructor Communication

 Appropriate communication procedures are described in detail in the Student Code of Conduct Agreement.
-The professor's preferred means of communication is first by scheduled office hours, then by a pre-arranged meeting time (only if the professor's office hours conflict with another course), and then by email.
+The instructor's preferred means of communication is first by scheduled office hours, then by a prearranged meeting time (only if the instructor's office hours conflict with another course), and then by email.
+Please note, that only direct inquiries that require a brief response will be answered by email.
+If you want to discuss your progress in the course, or receive feedback on assignments, or have further questions relating to course materials, you must meet with the instructor in person during their office hours.

-The professor will endeavor to respond to emails within two business days after receiving the message.
-If the student emails a question that is fully addressed by the syllabus, classroom agreement, or an announcement / news item posted on D2L, the professor will not reply.
+The instructor will endeavor to respond to emails within two business days after receiving the message.
+If the student emails a question that is fully addressed by the syllabus, classroom agreement, or an announcement / news item posted on D2L, the instructor will not reply.
 Therefore, if you don't receive a response within two business days, that probably means you can find the answer somewhere yourself.
-The professor may respond to your email query with the request that you come meet with them in person to discuss.
+The instructor may respond to your email query with the request that you come meet with them in person to discuss.